Will the abuse get better?

 There are four things to look at.
 The first three are from a study in 2008[vii] where the researchers interviewed 27 women who had been in an abusive intimate relationship but these relationships had become nonviolent.
 These three items build on each other.

 This involves actively struggling to survive day-to-day in the context of abuse while exploring ways to change, avoid and/or escape his oppressive behavior.
 Again, we’ll go through these strategies but you are the best person to evaluate whether they are safe to engage in or not.
 So don’t just try these because I’m suggesting them.
 You’re the expert on your relationship and on your husband, so trust yourself to know what may help and what may put you at greater risk.

 - Minimizing.
 You may be able to engage in a process of reducing the intensity and frequency of abusive attacks by doing what he wants, being careful, and not fighting back.
 This could be considered “picking your battles” or not making a bad situation worse— it isn’t a long term solution but it can help with reducing immediate danger and distress.

 - Fortifying.
-This is about making effort to improve your day to day life.
-You can cautiously choose to open up to safe trusted confidants, to find comfort talking to others, to engage in work, education and community.
+This is about making an effort to improve your day to day life.
+You can cautiously choose to open up to safely trusted confidants, to find comfort talking to others, to engage in work, education, and community.
 You can find comfort in simple individual or community activities.
 So these are methods to fortify and strengthen yourself— to find pleasure and comfort in other areas of life to better enable you to cope with the awful stress of an abusive marriage.

 This is the process of initiating action to shift the power in the relationship.
 This usually occurs in response to a specific escalation or to a cumulative pattern of insidious abusive control that becomes intolerable.